PSYCHOLOGY · WELLBEING

 What is a normal score on the General Procrastination Scale?

 The population mean on Lay's General Procrastination Scale is approximately 57 out of 100, based on Steel's 2007 meta-analysis covering more than 38,000 participants across 216 studies.
 Scores between 51 and 65 fall in the average range.
-Roughly 12% of adults score 76 or higher, which researchers consider the chronic procrastination threshold.
+Roughly 12% of adults score 76 or higher, which researchers consider the chronic procrastination threshold, with procrastination prevalence data alongside other psychological measures on the mental health statistics page.

 How does procrastination change with age?

 Procrastination decreases with age.
 Steel and Ferrari's 2013 study of 16,413 participants found that adults aged 18-24 scored an average of 61.3, while those aged 55 and older scored 50.8.
-The decline is gradual and consistent across each decade of life, partly attributed to rising conscientiousness with age.
+The decline is gradual and consistent across each decade of life, partly attributed to rising conscientiousness with age; people who score high on procrastination may also want to screen with the ADHD quiz, since attention regulation difficulties are among the strongest drivers of chronic procrastination.

 Is procrastination linked to anxiety?